Best Diabetic Dog FoodReading Time: 9 minutes

 - Chronic skin infections

-- Untreated diabetes leads to emaciation, chronic lethargy, and weakness, or hypoglycemia.
+- Untreated diabetes leads to emaciation, chronic lethargy, weakness, or hypoglycemia.

 - Prone to urinary tract infections (UTI).

-- Weak immune systems and are at increased susceptibility for all types of infections.
+- Weak immune systems are at increased susceptibility to all types of infections.

 - High blood sugar levels can result in the formation of cataracts.

-- If left untreated, the uveitis can progress into glaucoma, which may result in permanent loss of vision.
+- If left untreated, the uveitis can progress into glaucoma, resulting in permanent vision loss.

-Dogs are widely known to be carnivorous but, contrary to popular belief, dogs are not strictly carnivores.
+Dogs are widely known to be carnivorous, but contrary to popular belief, dogs are not strictly carnivores.
 They may receive most of their needed nutrition from animal sources, but they need to eat plant-derived foods occasionally.
-Sometimes since they have a limited ability to process carbohydrates because they have shorter digestive tracts.
+Sometimes, they cannot process carbohydrates because they have shorter digestive tracts.

-An excellent diet choice for a diabetic dog is a meat-based high protein food that has a moderate amount of fat and a restricted amount of carbohydrate.
-If carbohydrates are included, it should be low glycemic.
-You should start to re-evaluate and re-arrange the feeding arrangement to prevent your dog’s blood sugar level from fluctuating too much.
-Aside from being mindful of your dog’s dietary habits, you should also make sure that he gets some regular exercise.
+An excellent diet choice for a diabetic dog is a meat-based high, protein food that has a moderate amount of fat and a restricted amount of carbohydrates.
+If carbohydrates are included, they should be low glycemic.
+You should re-evaluate and re-arrange the feeding arrangement to prevent your dog’s blood sugar level from fluctuating too much.
+Aside from being mindful of your dog’s dietary habits, you should also ensure that he gets regular exercise.
 Walking for 30 minutes a day will suffice.

 Guidelines for Choosing a Quality Diabetic Dog Food

 Choosing a diabetic dog food for your dog is quite a difficult task.
-You must invest more time in looking for a high-quality diabetic dog food that is not too expensive.
+You must invest more time in looking for high-quality diabetic dog food that is not too expensive.
 Cheap dog foods are rarely of high quality, but the same goes for expensive dog food.
-Even if it has a high price tag, it doesn’t necessarily mean a high-quality product, either.
-Aside from that, there is already plenty of dog food introduce in the market, which makes hunting for the best and quality diabetic dog food is confusing.
-So that you will be able to choose a high-quality food for your dog, you need to know some basic knowledge regarding a dog food label.
+Even if it has a high price tag, it doesn’t necessarily mean a high-quality product.

 Speaking of a dog food label, there are only three things you should look for on the name: